 - (a) The election of the ten (10) Senior Senate Members of the Associated Students Government of Imperial Valley College will be held the first full week of April.
 The election of the seven (7) Junior Senate Members of the Associated Students Government of Imperial Valley College will be held at the beginning of the third week after the start of the Fall Semester. - (b) Candidates for the office of Senate Members must file a petition with the Student Affairs office no later than 4:00 p.m., ten (10) calendar days before the election. - (c) The names of all properly certified candidates will be posted outside of the Student Affairs office no later than 12:00 noon on Monday, seven (7) days prior to the election. - (d) There will be ten (10) senior and seven (7) junior Members of the Senate.
 Any candidate, who has completed two semesters of credit at Imperial Valley College, or any other college, will be deemed a senior.
 Likewise, any candidate who has completed less than two semesters of credit will be deemed a junior.
 No student shall hold the office of Senate Member who does not comply with Article II of the Constitution, or who has completed ninety (90) degree applicable units. - (e) The ten (10) senior and seven (7) junior candidates receiving the highest number of votes will be declared elected.
-If two candidates for senior or junior tie for the 8th or 5th seat, respectfully, a run-off election between those candidates will be held on Thursday and Friday of election week. - (f) All members of the Association may vote for both senior and junior candidates. - (g) The ten (10) duly elected Members of the Senate shall take the oath of office during the last regularly scheduled Senate meeting of the Spring semester; the seven (7) duly elected Junior Members of the Senate shall take the oath of office during the second regularly scheduled Senate meeting proceeding the end of Elections.
+If two candidates for senior or junior tie for the 8th or 5th seat, respectfully, a run-off election between those candidates will be held on Thursday and Friday of election week. - (f) All members of the Association may vote for both senior and junior candidates. - (g) Student volunteers may join the Association at any given point in the semester. - (h) The ten (10) duly elected Members of the Senate shall take the oath of office during the last regularly scheduled Senate meeting of the Spring semester; the seven (7) duly elected Junior Members of the Senate shall take the oath of office during the second regularly scheduled Senate meeting proceeding the end of Elections; Student volunteers shall take the oath of office at the next regularly scheduled meeting following their petition to join.